 A Kitenge Men’s shirt featuring heads of chickens

 The below design, also printed in Nigeria, could be a peacock or a guineafowl due to the black-spotted pattern, which is native to Africa.
 Guineafowls are usually more expensive than chickens as they are a delicacy.
 Guineafowl or peacock printed African fabric designs can be worn for special occasions such as feasts.

 In Tanzania alone, there are over 200 tribes each with its own culture, traditions, food, and language.
 Many African people have moved from their villages to urban areas to find work.
 The towns and cities now include a mixture of many different tribes and therefore have a wonderfully diverse culture.
 Back in the villages, you will find many traditions are still practiced and people rely mainly on agriculture and livestock as their source of income.

 A traditional tribal house built in Tanzania

-An example of a tribal fabric design is called ‘Village Molokai’, which is popular in the DR Congo.
+An example of a tribal fabric design is called ‘Village Molokai’, which is popular in DR Congo.
 The design features traditional tribal houses as well as chickens, trees, and plants.
 The design is also known as ‘The War of Shaba’, which represents the province’s struggle for independence so it has a historical significance.

 ‘Village Molokai’ tribal print fabric (photo credit: Vlisco)

 Floral motifs are popular in many African countries.
-In Ghana, if women wear a certain leaf motif in a blue colourway then they are non-verbally communicating to others that they are pregnant.
+In Ghana, if women wear a certain leaf motif in a blue colorway then they are non-verbally communicating to others that they are pregnant.
 Some designs of floral African print fabric symbolize happiness in a marriage and may be given to the parents of the bride as part of a dowry.
 Other floral fabric designs are believed to bring success and wealth to your family.
 Perhaps this is why floral print designs are so popular and commonly worn.

 Different Nigerian floral African wax print designs